haruiz/haruiz/README.md

 - Former Microsoft Student Partner.
 - Full-stack developer in Python and Javascript.
 - Mobile application developer in Android using Kotlin, and Java.
-- Cloud platforms: GCP, Azure and AWS
+- Cloud platforms: GCP, Azure and AWS.

 Proficient in .Net, MATLAB, and C++.
 With experience also working with Ml/Dl/Data Science libraries such as Tensorflow, PyTorch, Scikit-Learn, Scipy, Dask, Pandas, and Opencv.